 Think you know all about Charles Darwin and evolution?
 Check out these sites for some fun Darwin trivia!

-The Health Science Center Library is pleased to host this exhibit from the National Library of Medicine from October 22 - December 8, 2010!
+The Health Science Center Library was pleased to host this exhibit from the National Library of Medicine from October 22 - December 8, 2010!

 Charles Darwin’s 1859 work, On the Origin of Species, was instantly seen as a potent sign of a new science, a new way of conceiving the world.
 His theory was an immediate threat not just to those who were wedded to an older conception, but to all who relied on a given and settled order for meaning and for power.
 Emerging just as liberal reforms in western society seemed headed for radical explosion, just as technological change provided a social and economic motor that sped up life beyond all imagining, changes in science portended changes in society: “things fall apart; the center cannot hold.”